zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-After simplification, using the definition of the Laplace operator, and applying the curl of curl identity given by Equation 6.6, we obtain
+After using the definition of the Laplace operator and applying the curl of curl identity given by Equation 6.6, we obtain the following expressions:

 $$ \tag{17.4}
 \begin{aligned}